gt-rl/gt-rl.github.io/speakers.md

 <img align="left" src="/assets/images/sj.jpg" alt="Stefanie Jegelka" width="150">
 <div class='bioWrapper'>
 [**Stefanie Jegelka**](https://people.csail.mit.edu/stefje/)
-is an X-Consortium Career Development Associate Professor in the Department of EECS at MIT.
-She is a member of the Computer Science and AI Lab (CSAIL), the Center for Statistics and an affiliate of IDSS and ORC.
+is an Associate Professor in the Department of EECS at MIT.
 Before joining MIT, she was a postdoctoral researcher at UC Berkeley, and obtained her PhD from ETH Zurich and the Max Planck Institute for Intelligent Systems.
-Stefanie has received a Sloan Research Fellowship, an NSF CAREER Award, a DARPA Young Faculty Award, a Google research award, a Two Sigma faculty research award, the German Pattern Recognition Award and a Best Paper Award at the International Conference for Machine Learning (ICML).
-Her research interests span the theory and practice of algorithmic machine learning.
+Stefanie has received a Sloan Research Fellowship, an NSF CAREER Award, a DARPA Young Faculty Award, Google research awards, a Two Sigma faculty research award, the German Pattern Recognition Award, a Best Paper Award at ICML and an invitation as sectional lecturer at the International Congress of Mathematicians.
+She has co-organized multiple workshops on (discrete) optimization in machine learning and graph representation learning, and serves as an Action Editor at JMLR and a program chair of ICML 2022.
+Her research interests span the theory and practice of algorithmic machine learning, in particular, learning problems that involve combinatorial structure.
 </div>
 </div>